 The Commissioner shall prepare and forward to the accountable authority of the Department of Agriculture 2, by a date not later than a date specified by that authority, annual estimates of the proposed financial operations to be undertaken by the Commissioner under this Act.

 [Section 25G inserted by No. 98 of 1985 s.
 3; amended by No. 77 of 2006 s.
-6 and 17.]
+6 and Sch.
+1 cl.
+158(4).]

 Part IV — Soil conservation reserves